Addika1630/RAG_Medical_System/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Welcome to the Maji Ndogo project!
+Welcome to the RAG_Medical!
 This README provides instructions on setting up the project locally.

 ### Prerequisites

 Before you begin, ensure you have the following installed:
  * python: Install Python
- * seaborn, matplotlib, pandas: Install using pip.
+ * networkx, node2vec, langchain-community, llama-index, sentence-transformers, pandas: Install using pip.

 ### Installation